United States Steel, Wellington Coal Wash Plant

 U. S. Steel shut down its coal mining activities in Utah in 1983-1984, including the Wellington coal wash plant.
 In a reflection of the environmental concerns, and its planned exit from Utah by U. S. Steel, the State of Utah issued a reclamation permit on January 17, 1984.

-The Wellington wash plant was in continuous operation from 1958 until 1985, when U. S. Steel sold the site, buildings, rail yard and locomotives to Kaiser Coal.
+The Wellington wash plant was in continuous operation from 1958 until 1985, when U. S. Steel sold the site, buildings, rail yard and locomotives to Kaiser Coal, with a closing date of December 30, 1985.
 After 1985, the facility was operated by Kaiser Coal.

 February 1986